HL7/dicom-sr/input/pagecontent/architecture.md

 * [Narrative](http://hl7.org/fhir/R5/security.html#narrative){:target="_blank"}

 These security requirements are highlighted in the context of this IG:
 * Systems **SHALL** keep audit logs of the various transactions.
-Some auditing workflows can be used like IHE ATNA or RESTful ATNA.
+Some auditing workflows can be used like IHE ATNA or Restful ATNA.
 * Systems **SHALL** use TLS version 1.2 or higher for all transmissions not taking place over a secure network connection.
 IHE ATNA may be followed for the TLS usage.
 * Systems **SHALL** conform to FHIR [Communications Security requirements](http://hl7.org/fhir/R5/security.html#http){:target="_blank"}.
 * Systems **SHALL** implement consent requirements per their country, state, local, and institutional policies.